isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-edit.md

 1. Edit the ad settings for [audio ads](ad-settings-audio.md), [connected TV](ad-settings-connected-tv.md), [display ads](ad-settings-display.md),[mobile ads](ad-settings-mobile.md), [native ads](ad-settings-native.md), [pre-roll ads](ad-settings-pre-roll.md), or survey ads.
 1. Click **Save and Close**.

+   The edited ad goes through a new [ad review](ad-about.md), which takes 24-48 hours and includes checks for sensitive categories, click URL functionality, and preview rendering.
+The Status column indicates whether DSP has approved the ad.
+Broken ads may have a pending status for longer than 24-48 hours so you have time to fix errors before they're rejected.

+   >[!NOTE]
+   >
+   >Your ad will only be served if both DSP and the SSP have approved the creative.
+Each SSP has its own approval requirements and process.

 >[!MORELIKETHIS]
 >
 >* [About Ad Management](ad-about.md)